 - Surgery to tighten the tissues under the bladder is needed in some cases.

-- Urge incontinence is due to an overactive bladder that contracts (squeezes) suddenly:
+This is due to an overactive bladder that squeezes (contracts) suddenly:

 - Bladder training is the usual first treatment.
 This trains you to hold on for longer.